News on field service management and optimization

 • Use tools that take this into account,

-• Turn a constraint into a lever for operational performance.
+• Turn a constraint into an operational performance lever.

 Travel time is no longer a blind spot.
-It’s valuable data.
-Provided you see it coming.
+It’s valuable data—as long as you see it coming.

 A measure in favor of field workers